gabimelo/portuguese_wsc/README.md

 - The Dockerfile contains a few different options for running the code, which can be selected by commenting and uncommenting the final sections of it.

 - For running outside of the Docker container, Conda is required.

     - To create the conda environment: `conda env create -f environment.yml`

 - Makefile contains some of the commands used to run the code.
 These commands must be run from inside the environment.

-    - to setup the environment for running the project: `make dev_init`.
-This command also makes sure `make processed_data` is run, which prepares data needed to train model
+    - to setup the environment for running the project: `make dev-init`.
+This command also makes sure `make processed-data` is run, which prepares data needed to train model
+        - The data corresponding to the Corpus being used is organized as follows:
+            - External data: the compressed XML file, as downloaded from Wikipedia's dump archive
+            - Interim data: TXT files extracted from the above.
+May or may not be split between different, smalle files
+            - Processed data: TXT files, containing text split between train, test and validation splits
+                - Additionally, `make recuced-processed-data` reduces size of each of these splits
     - running `make corpus` will speed up first run of code (but is not necessary)
     - `make train` trains a model
-    - `make winograd_test` runs evaluation of Winograd Schema Challenge
+    - `make winograd-test` runs evaluation of Winograd Schema Challenge
     - `make generate` runs language model for generation of text

 - Code runs for both English and Portuguese cases, and this setting is controlled by the variable `PORTUGUESE` in `src.consts`.

 - Run tests with `make tests`, which is equivalent to `pytest --cov=src tests/`.
 Use `pytest --cov=src --cov-report=html tests/` for generation of HTML test report.
 Needs pytest and pytest-cov packages.
 If there are import errors, should run `pip install -e .` to locally install package from source code.